 Foreign language study grants are available to students for summer language-study abroad after their G1, G2, or G3 years.
 Applicants must show the importance of the foreign language for their research, and the grant must be used for an intensive language program lasting at least six weeks.

 Grants cover up to $4,000 of actual course tuition cost plus a stipend of $2,500.
 Room, board, travel, or costs other than tuition will not be covered.

 Students in doctoral or similar advanced degree programs at any of Harvard's academic departments or professional schools may apply.
 United States citizens and permanent residents must demonstrate that they have applied (or were not eligible) for a Foreign Language and Area Studies (FLAS) award.
 Grant recipients must conduct their language study outside of the United States.

 Recipients must be able to demonstrate the importance of language study for their research.

 How to Apply

-The application and more information can be found on the GSAS Fellowships website in the early fall.
+The application and more information can be found on the GSAS Fellowships website.

 February 13, 2015